AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 ## The Story

-Luma, is launching their online store and want to ensure a good customer experience, by providing an order confirmation email once a customer has placed an order.
+Luma, is launching their online store and want to ensure a good customer experience by providing an order confirmation email once a customer has placed an order.

-Create and personalize a transactional order confirmation message.

-## Have everything you need?

 ## Your Challenge

-Create an order confirmation email that is triggered when a Luma customer completes an online order.
+Create a journey that sends an order confirmation email when a Luma customer completes an online order.

+>[!BEGINTABS]

+>[!TAB Task]

+1. Create a journey called "your name _Order Confirmation"
+2. Use the event: LumaOnlinePurchase as a trigger

-### Create the order confirmation email
+3. Create the order confirmation email:

+* Category transactional - make sure to select the transactional email surface
-Create a new email message titled "(your name)_Luma – Order confirmation".
-The subject line must be personalized with the recipients' first name and must include the phrase "thank you for your purchase"
+* The subject line must be personalized with the recipients' first name and must include the phrase "thank you for your purchase"

-Following the Luma brand guideline the email should be structured as follows:
+Following the Luma brand guideline the email should be structured as follows - you can use the **Luma - Order summary** template and modify it:

 <table>
 <tr>